ManasKoti/ByteBattles/README.md

 * **Shop:** Purchase items and gear to enhance your abilities.
 * **Forge:** Craft weapons and armor from collected materials to become more powerful.
 * **Inn:** Rest to replenish your health and prepare for further adventures.
+* **Summon Dragon:** Aquire the necessary materials to summon the Dragon Boss and defeat it.
 * **Save/Load:** Preserve your progress and continue your journey later.

 ## Key Features

 * Character progression with customizable stats and equipment
-* Diverse enemy encounters with unique abilities
+* Diverse enemy encounters and bosses with unique abilities
 * Resource management and crafting system
 * Persistent save system
 * Text-based interface for immersive gameplay